-Two different analysis techniques are used on the Milagro data to search for emission from GRBs in the 1 GeV to 100 TeV energy range.
+Two different analysis techniques have been used on the Milagro data to search for emission, in the 1 GeV to 100 TeV energy range, for over 130 GRBs over the last 8 years.
 The standard analysis on reconstructed events, optimum in the 1-100 TeV range, and the scaler analysis technique carried out on individual PMT counts with no angular resolution but sensitive to events of energies in the 1-100 GeV range.
-No emission was detected from any of the ~ 60 GRBs that have been detected by satellites within the field of view of Milagro in the three years since the launch of Swift.
+No emission was detected.
 Upper limits are presented for both techniques.